testdotai/appium-classifier-plugin/README.md

 having to dig through your app hierarchy.
 The same labels can be used to find elements with the same general shape across different apps and different visual designs.

+In addition to being a plugin for Appium, this project also contains a small server that can be run, bundled with clients in various programming languages that allow the same functionality for [Selenium](https://seleniumhq.org).
+(See further below)

 If you haven't worked with Appium element finding plugins before, you should first check out the [Appium element finding plugins